Meadow: Ecological consequences

 In the meadows, as water turned out to be all the more scant, that implies less dampness for the plants.
 The blooming plants do not develop too and hence do not give much food to the creatures.
-These kinds of changes in the plants could influence population of buffalo just as numerous other more creatures, including bugs and insects.
+These kinds of changes in plants could influence the population of buffalo just as numerous other creatures, including bugs and insects.

 Effects of higher temperatures

 In response to temperature changes, flowering plants can respond through either spatial or temporal shifts.
-Spatial shifts refers to the migration towards colder areas, often on higher altitudes.
+A spatial shift refers to the migration towards colder areas, often on higher altitudes.
 A temporal shift means that a plant may alter its phenology to blossom at a different time of the year.
 By moving towards the early spring or late autumn they can restore their previous temperature conditions.
-These adaptations are limited through.
+These adaptations are limited.
 Spatial shifts may be difficult if the areas are already inhabited by other species, or when the plant is reliant on specific hydrology or soil type.
 Other authors have shown that higher temperatures can increase total biomass, but temperature shocks and instability seem to have negative impacts on biodiversity.
 This even appears to be the case for multiyear species, which were previously considered to have a buffering effect on extreme weather events.